Hung4865/Lora-Gateway-sx1268/README.md

 ---

 In this repo I have uploaded the 3 folder that came from the waveshare demo from their website https://www.waveshare.com/wiki/SX1268_433M_LoRa_HAT and 1 additional demo (MyCode) made by me which is built upon their original code.
 For the waveshare tutorial, you can go to their website.
-I will only be explaining the setup for mine below
+I will only be explaining the setup for mine below.

 ---
 ![Diagram](./Image/Diagram.jpg?v=1)